 A cool lamp shade

-In Geomagic Design Personal, you can mock up exact representations of your idea down to the smallest dimension.
+In Cubify Design, you can mock up exact representations of your idea down to the smallest dimension.
 Try out various designs and see them in 3D.
 Get every part exactly how it needs to be before you dive into making something with an obvious design flaw.